wilkens-teaching/info3350-s22/README.md

 #### Slip days

 **Late work** is accepted subject to a limit of **ten total slip days** for the semester.
-You may submit any individual assignment up to **four** days late.
+You may submit any individual assignment up to **four** days (96 hours) late.
 The slip day policy *does not* apply to the reading responses, which may not be submitted late, since they are tied to in-class activities.

 If you expect to miss a deadline or to be absent for an extended period due to truly exceptional circumstances, contact Professor Wilkens as far in advance as possible so that we can discuss potential accommodations.

-#### Harassment and respect
+#### Regrade requests

-All students are entitled to respect from course staff and from their fellow students.
-All staff are entitled to respect from students and from fellow staff members.
-Violations of this principle, whether large or small, will not be tolerated.
+If you feel that the graders have made a clear, objective, and significant mistake in assessing your work, you may request a regrade via CMS not later than one week after feedback is released.
+Remember that this process exists to correct mistakes.
+This process does not exist to lobby for points.

-Respect means that your ideas are taken seriously, that you feel welcome in class settings (including in study groups and online fora), and that you are treated as a full, co-equal member of the class.
-Harassment describes any action, intentional or otherwise, that abridges the respect owed to every member of the class.
+Regrade requests are typically processed within a week or two of submission.
+You will be notified of the outcome as soon as it is ready.

-If you experience harassment in any form, or if you would like to discuss your experience in the class, please see me in office hours or contact me by email.
-The university also has reporting and counseling resources available, including those for [sexual harassment](https://gradschool.cornell.edu/policies/sexual-misconduct-including-harassment/) and for [other bias incidents](https://gradschool.cornell.edu/diversity-inclusion/reporting-bias/).
+We want to give grades that accurately represent our assessment of your understanding of course material.
+Hence, if you are given a lower score than you should have been, due to an obvious grading error, you should absolutely bring it to our attention.
+However, we must explicitly mention an additional consequence of the importance of grade accuracy: if we notice that you have been assigned more points than you should have been, we are duty-bound to correct such scores downward to the correct value.

 #### Academic integrity